tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 - The pattern for most of the musical sequence and also re-used in some other shots throughout the scene, looks like small, evenly-spaced lights which counter-rotate, causing them to seem to merge and separate in pairs.
-One of the photos above shows something that looks like it might be this pattern.
+This would have been created by lines making long diamond-shaped patterns; a photo above, showing the pattern on the animation stand, looks like it might be this pattern.

 - At some moments, a particularly chaotic sequence of lights is displayed, including the moment where a loud note causes glass to break.
 Robert said